FeiYao-Edinburgh/CS-hardware-software/Python/README.md

 7. [NumPy for Matlab users](https://docs.scipy.org/doc/numpy/user/numpy-for-matlab-users.html) (regress ~~~ linalg.lstsqregress ~~~ )
 8. [Data science with Python: 8 ways to do linear regression and measure their speed (also more reading on differences between linear and non-linear regression models, why R^2 cannot always be used for assess model's capabilities (residual plot is surely needed)...)](https://www.freecodecamp.org/news/data-science-with-python-8-ways-to-do-linear-regression-and-measure-their-speed-b5577d75f8b/)
 9. [Editing right ylabels in seaborn FacetGrid plots](https://cduvallet.github.io/posts/2018/11/facetgrid-ylabel-access)
+10. [Seems that sns.FacetGrid does not work well with plt.hist2d ...](https://github.com/mwaskom/seaborn/issues/321).
+[Also colorbar issues...](https://github.com/mwaskom/seaborn/issues/582).
+Hence for scatter density plotting, I may continue use subplots...or gridspec...

 ### Running a Python script
 Supposing your `helloworld.py` script has the following code.